-October 9, Norway: APEX, the Institute’s innovative Board Room Board Game™ which enables managers learn how to be strategic and make decisions in the face of uncertainty, was a shortlisted as a Category Finalist at the 2015 International Serious Educational Games Competition hosted in Steinkjer, in the category “Non-Digital Games”.
+October 9, Norway: APEX, the Institute’s innovative Board Room Board Game™ which enables managers to learn how to be strategic and make decisions in the face of uncertainty, was shortlisted as a Category Finalist at the 2015 International Serious Educational Games Competition hosted in Steinkjer, in the category “Non-Digital Games”.

 She continued: “I particularly liked that being a board game, rather than a digital game, players sit next to each other physically…experiencing wins and losses together in a non-risk environment.“

 Other competitors included games from Aarhus University (Denmark), the University of Sydney (Australia) and Leeds Beckett University (UK).
 APEX was the only game in its category not from a university to make the finals.
-The wide-reaching category was won by a card game for school children from Tokyo University’s Toru Fujimoto (Assistant Professor of the University’s the Center for Research & Development of Higher Education).
+The wide-reaching category was won by a card game for school children from Tokyo University’s Toru Fujimoto (Assistant Professor of the University’s Center for Research & Development of Higher Education).